 Romanza for wind quintet (1958)

 String Quartet (1952)

 The Notturno is a collection of intriguing ideas superbly crafted for string forces.
 The harp contributes some lovely special effects.
 As Ramey notes, we wish that the composer had stayed with his ideas longer, as the result is a bit unfocused.
 A highlight is the short post-Bartók “Animato,” which shows how well Fine could write fast music.

 Serious Song is often considered Fine’s best piece overall.
 The echo of Neo-Classicism informs the counterpoint and structural balance, yet the idiom is quite restrained and specific to this work.
-If there were a dozen Fine pieces that sounded like Serious Song, he would have a much greater profile today.
+If there were a dozen Fine pieces like Serious Song, he would have a much greater profile today.

 At the recapitulation, Fine pauses to conjure the most astonishing harmonies in bell-like quarter notes.

 There are many recordings of Serious Song.
 I’ve heard five so far, and particularly admire the recent version by Scott Yoo and Metamorphosen.
 However the one by Gerald Schwarz and the Los Angeles Symphony is also excellent, part of the Nonesuch compilation of Partita, String Quartet, Notturno, and The Hour Glass, arguably the most representative Fine CD to date.
 (The players on Partita are a superlative edition of the New York Woodwind Quintet with Samuel Baron, Ronald Roseman, Charles Neidich, William Purvis, and Donald MacCourt.)

 (Update: Not long after the centennial, the Boston Modern Orchestra Project released the complete Fine orchestral music on one CD.
 This has the best Toccata Concertante and good notes by Fine scholar Nicholas Alexander Brown.)